anonyco/DeferStackJS/README.md

 # DeferStackJS
-DeferStackJS is the fastest (to my knowlege) "Maximum Stack Call Exceeded" error work around all in 298 bytes ungziped (only 237 bytes with gzip).
+DeferStackJS aims to be the fasest possible solution to the "Maximum Stack Call Exceeded" error.
+It is aims to be the smallest, weighing in at 298 bytes ungziped (only 237 bytes with gzip).
 If you need a more complete solution for calling functions after a defered function or getting the return value of a defered function, consider using a promise library such as my own [PromiseMeSpeedJS](https://github.com/anonyco/PromiseMeSpeedJS/).

 ### Quick Start